Countdown to this year’s ceremony on Nov. 12 at 3 PM (CET). It’s a virtual event – we invite you to attend!

-When Volvo Group created the foundation for the Volvo Environment Prize back in 1988, environmental and sustainability issues where still not treated as a priority for most companies.
-But the Volvo Group had environment as one of its core values and the decision was to create an award for top environmental scientific achievements that also had an impact on policy.
-Scientific excellence was important, so the set up was to create an independent scientific committee to handle the nominations and an international jury responsible for making the final choice of laureates.
+When Volvo Group created the foundation for the Volvo Environment Award back in 1988, environmental and sustainability issues were still not prioritized for most companies.
+But the Volvo Group had environment as one of its core values, and the decision was to create an award for top environmental scientific achievements that also had an impact on policy.
+Scientific excellence was necessary, so the set up was to create an independent scientific committee to handle the nominations and an international jury responsible for making the final choice of laureates.
 When the award now celebrates 30 years, it has become one of the scientific world’s most respected environmental prizes.
-Mainly because of the impact by so many of the prize-winners, who have helped to shape the modern sustainability agenda.
+Mainly because of the impact by so many of the prize-winners, who have helped shape the modern sustainability agenda.

 Prize-winners include scientists who later also were awarded the Nobel Prize.
 That was the case with Dutch atmospheric scientist Paul Crutzen, who received the Volvo Environment Prize in 1991.
-Four years later,1995, he was awarded the Nobel Prize in Chemistry for his findings on the ozone layer.
-Paul Crutzen is also the scientist who widely popularized the term anthropocene, the proposed current geological epoch in which humans are the primary cause of permanent planetary change.
+Four years later, in 1995, he was awarded the Nobel Prize in Chemistry for his findings on the ozone layer.
+Paul Crutzen is also the scientist who widely popularized the term Anthropocene, the proposed current geological epoch in which humans are the primary cause of permanent planetary change.

-Buzz Holling is considered the father of the resilience theory, previously only discussed in limited academic circles, but nowadays known as an important tool in explaining so called tipping points, when ecosystems move from one stage to another, often because of human impact.
+Buzz Holling is considered the father of the resilience theory, previously only discussed in limited academic circles, but nowadays known as an essential tool in explaining so-called tipping points, when ecosystems move from one stage to another, often because of human impact.
 He received the award in 2008.

-Today, eco-system services and biodiversity are discussed all over the world.
-But one of the first scientists to highlight the importance of them and to develop the terminology was Hal Mooney of Stanford University.
+Today, ecosystem services and biodiversity are discussed all over the world.
+But one of the first scientists to highlight the importance of them and develop the terminology was Hal Mooney of Stanford University.
 He was awarded the prize in 2010.

 Climate change is all over the news today.
 But that has not always been the case.
 One of the scientists who made climate change a top issue is Susan Salomon, Massachusetts Institute of Technology.
-She first contributed to the understanding of how the Earth´s ozone layer was threatened by emissions of CFC’s.
-She also made ground-breaking work by co-chairing one of the working groups in the UN climate panel, IPCC.
-A work recognized with the Nobel Peace Prize.
+She first contributed to understanding how emissions of CFCs threatened the Earth´s ozone layer.
+She also did ground-breaking work by co-chairing one of the working groups in the UN climate panel, IPCC.
+A scientific achievement recognized with the Nobel Peace Prize.
 Susan Salomon received the Volvo Environment Prize in 2009.

-In the economic world the value of capital is well documented and researched.
+In the economic world, the use of capital is well documented and researched.
 But the value of natural capital is still not widely understood, although it is nowadays a goal for development in the World Bank.
 One of the scientists who pioneered the thinking around the value of ecosystem services and natural capital is Stanford Professor Gretchen Daily.
 She received the award in 2012.

 Although it is an environmental award, it is not limited to natural sciences.
-Rashid Sumaila of University of British Columbia, who received the award in 2017 is well known for his analyses of mechanisms behind overfishing and suggestions for protection of the high seas.
+Rashid Sumaila of the University of British Columbia, who received the award in 2017, is well known for his analyses of mechanisms behind overfishing and suggestions for protecting the high seas.
 His academic discipline is economics, but his research has far-reaching implications on marine conservation and biodiversity.

 In fact, in today’s world, development and sustainability are connected to systems thinking.
-That is also reflected in how the view on environmental issues have changed in the 30 years of the award, says professor Carl Folke, chairman of the scientific committee of the Volvo Environment Prize Foundation.
+That is also reflected in how the view on environmental issues has changed in the 30 years of the award, says professor Carl Folke, chairman of the Volvo Environment Prize Foundation’s scientific committee.

 The Volvo Environment Prize Foundation can look back at many years of increasing attention for the scientific award.
 Says Martin Lundstedt, President and CEO of Volvo Group: